Giovanni Battista Grassi: Biography

+Grassi spent much of his later years in Fiumicino, a commune in the province of Rome, where his family had settled.
+There, he built a private clinic for children with malaria, and which he bestowed to her daughter Isabella for continued service after his death.
 He died in Rome in 1925 while reading the proof of his last paper, Lezione sulla malaria.

-Following his will, he was interred at a village cemetery in Fiumicino, a commune in the province of Rome, as he achieved his most important medical research there.
-His wife Maria (1860–1942) and daughter Isabella were also interred at the same tomb.
+Following his will, he was interred at a village cemetery in Fiumicino, as he achieved his most important medical services there.
+His wife Maria (1860–1942) and daughter were also interred at the same tomb.

-Professional achievements
+Scientific contributions

-Anatomy and entomology
+General zoology and entomology

 Grassi's earlier works were on anatomy and then entomology.
 He studied the development of the vertebral column in bony fishes and also endemic goiter.
 His studies on bees, myriapods and termites were monumental.
-He also studied the chetognates and the reproduction of eels, and he described a new species of spider, Koenenia mirabilis in 1885, dedicated to his wife.
+His reports on termites and their biology earned him an international recognition as a zoologist.
+He described 21 species of termites and documented the first observations of the protozoan parasites inside them.
+He also studied the arrow worms and the reproduction of eels.
+He published his first report on the arrow worms in 1881 and a monograph in 1883 by which he described 14 new species and established that the animals are not related to molluscs and coelenterates, as then believed to be.
+Earlier 1881, he had discovered that arrow worms harbour amoeboid parasites, and described one new species, Janickina pigmentifera.
+The arrow worms were later classified as a separate phylum Chaetognatha, and are recognised as "enigmatic" animals.
+His associate Salvatore Calandruccio collected an unusual spider from Mount Etna in Sicily.
+Grassi identified it as not only new species but as belonging to a new family, and gave the name, Koenenia mirabilis in 1885, dedicated to his wife.

 He also made significant contribution to the study of the phylloxera of grapes, which he pursued for several years.
 The notes of his observations La questione fillosserica in Italia (1904) influenced the Italian Ministry of Agriculture, which eventually requested him to do an exhaustive study of this subject.
 In 1912 he produced a monumental investigation of the morphology and biology of the Italian and other European genera of phylloxera.
 It was a foundation for systematic control of agricultural pests.